rpionke/hotday2019_contperf_openshift/README.md

     This script `clone`s all needed repositories and the uses the `hub` command ([hub](https://hub.github.com/)) to fork those repositories to the passed GitHub organization.
 After that, the script deletes all repositories and `clone`s them again from the new URL.

 1. Insert information in ./scripts/creds.json by executing *./scripts/creds.sh* - This script will prompt you for all information needed to complete the setup, and populate the file *scripts/creds.json* with them.
+(If for some reason there are problems with this script, you can of course also directly enter the values into creds.json).

     ```